Sharoma Rise Of Nations Roma

 'Scholarly Defence'

-Once you've acquired all technologies and no longer need your scholar, reassign them as militia, otherwise they add to your population without contributing.
-Since they cannot fight in enemy territory without suffering heavy damage, they make perfect garrison units.
-Also in this picture, not the use of trees for protection, and how a cavalry unit guards the right flank until the border forts are completed.
+Once you've acquired all technologies and no longer need your scholars, reassign them as militia.
+Otherwise, they add to your population without contributing.
+Since they cannot fight in enemy territory without suffering heavy attrition damage, they make perfect garrison units.
+In this picture, note the use of trees for protection, and how a cavalry unit guards the right flank until construction of the border forts are completed.

 'Flank Defence 1'